frantic0/sema-engine/README.md

 *sema-engine* is a Javascript library that provides a high-performance audio engine for modern Web applications, with an easy-to-use API.
 It relies on two main components:

-* the Maximilian DSP C++ library – consumes it as git submodule and uses its DSP objects
+* the Maximilian DSP C++ library – from which *sema-engine* consumes DSP objects, as a git submodule

-* the Web Audio API Audio Worklet – packs a bespoke Audio Worklet node (src/engine.js) and processor (maxi-processor), which loads Maximilian DSP objects and consumes a program specification.
+* the Web Audio API Audio Worklet – packs a bespoke Audio Worklet node (src/engine.js) and processor (maxi-processor), which loads Maximilian DSP objects and dynamic program specifications.

 The *sema-engine* library exposes ES and UMD modules (works on the browser, with modern native JS modules and older JS module formats—amd, cjs for nodejs applications—think electron!).